Associate Professor, School of Sustainable Engineering and the Built Environment, Ira A. Fulton Schools of Engineering

 Tempe, AZ 85287-5306

-Mikhail Chester joined the Ira A. Fulton Schools of Engineering School as an assistant professor in the School of Sustainable Engineering and the Built Environment in 2011.
+Mikhail Chester joined the Ira A. Fulton Schools of Engineering School as an associate professor in the School of Sustainable Engineering and the Built Environment in 2011.
 He has a joint appointment with the School of Sustainability.
 Previously, he was a post-doctoral researcher at the University of California, Berkeley, and guest researcher at Lawrence Berkeley National Laboratory.

 Chester's area of expertise is the energy and environmental assessment of large infrastructure systems.
 His research has focused on transportation systems and cities, evaluating life-cycle and supply chain effects and their associated human and environmental impacts.
 Chester's research expands the assessment boundaries of complex systems to understand comprehensive effects of policies and decisions, including infrastructure interdependencies.
 Ultimately, he is interested in determining the external control and damage costs of these impacts and how internalization of these costs may inform behavioral economics for sustainable policies and decisions.
 Chester applied these research interests as a consultant for the National Research Council of the National Academies' Hidden Costs of Energy study.